-- The adopted budget for fiscal year 2019-2020 illustrates an increase in customer revenues at the Kings Bluff Raw Water Pump Station as confirmed by 2018-2019 year end budget amendment and customer projections.
-The raw water rate will continue to be \$0.2717 per 1,000 gallons to provide for the required debt services through 2022. - The Bladen Bluffs water treatment plant operated by Smithfield Farmland, Inc. will continue to experience increased costs as it enters into its 8th year of operations but those costs are offset 100% by revenues received including all debt service.
+- The adopted budget for fiscal year 2021-2023 illustrates an increase in customer revenues due to an increase in the raw water rate from \$0.3300 per 1,000 gallons to \$.3600 per 1,000 gallons to provide for the required debt services through 2023. - The Bladen Bluffs water treatment plant operated by Smithfield Farmland, Inc. will continue to experience increased costs as it enters into its 10th year of operations, but those costs are offset 100% by revenues received including all debt service.